shreyash031121/shreyash031121/README.md

 Created an interactive Excel dashboard to analyze product-wise, time-based, and sales performance trends.
 - Cleaned and validated sales data for accurate reporting
 - Used Pivot Tables, slicers, and KPIs for dynamic analysis
-- Identified high-performing products and peak sales periods
+- Identified high-performing products and peak sales period

 ---